abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   active indicative, meaning to surround.
 - *absconderat* from *abscondo, abscondere, abscondi, absconditus* is 3rd singular pluperfect active indicative, meaning to conceal.
-- Note 24 states that *Miseni quod procurrit* = 'the promontory of Misenum', where Miseni is a partitive genitive. **Don't understand where promontory is coming from**
 - *procurrit* from *procurro, procurrere, pro(cu)curri, procursum* is 3rd
   singular present active indicative, meaning to jut forth.
 - *abstulerat* from *aufero, auferre, abstuli, ablatus* is 3rd singular pluperfect active indicative, meaning to bear/carry/take away/off.
 - To translate this last part we must insert an *id*. *Miseni* is a locative.

-    Nor after those things by much the cloud descended onto the lands, covers the seas: it had surrounded Capri and had concealed it: it had carried away that which juts forth at Misenum.
+    Nor after those things by much were the clouds descending onto the lands, covering the seas: it had surrounded Capri and had concealed it: it had carried away that which juts forth at Misenum.

 27. *Tum mater orare, hortari, iubere quoquo modo fugerem; posse enim iuvenem, se et annis et corpore grave bene morituram, si mihi causa mortis non